Professional AssociationsProfessional Associations: American Chemical Society (ACS)

 more informationMore information: October 2015 TED Talk | MIT Technology Review 35 under 35 | Google Scholar Page | 2016 Forbes Blog Page | Twitter Page | LinkedIn Page | FP Global Thinkers | HBO VICE Episode | Science and Star Wars | NPR Interview

-Dr. Jeannette M. Garcia is a Manager and the Global Lead for Quantum Applications in Quantum Chemistry and Science in IBM Research.
-Her team's research focuses on applications relating to quantum chemistry and science for quantum computing.
-Her research interests have focused on the rational design of new polymers and materials with sustainable methods, targeting recyclable materials with mechanical and thermal properties in unique combinations.
-Garcia initiated a program in high-performance materials, energy storage and polymer recycling.
-From this emerged the team’s discovery of a new class of industrial polymers, which can potentially be used as printable materials (3D printing), structural composites, cargo carriers, adhesives and sealants.
-Her team also discovered a mechanism for using discarded drink bottles or electronic waste to create high-performance polymers and designed a low cost, portable detection system for the detection and removal of toxic heavy metals in drinking water.
+Dr. Jeannette M. Garcia is a Manager and the Global Lead for Quantum Applications in Quantum Chemistry and Science at IBM Research.
+Her team's research focuses on computational science applications for quantum computing.
+Her research interests have focused on the rational design of new polymers and materials, targeting recyclable materials with unique mechanical and thermal properties.
+Garcia has initiated programs in high-performance materials, energy storage, and polymer recycling.
+The team has discoved a new class of recyclable industrial polymers; developed methods to use discarded drink bottles or electronic waste to create high-performance polymers; and designed a low cost, portable detection system for the detection and removal of toxic heavy metals in drinking water.

-Garcia received her BS from Seattle University, and PhD in Chemistry at Boston College under the guidance of Dr. Amir H. Hoveyda, where she focused on catalyst design and development.
-When she first joined IBM Research in 2012, she worked with Dr. Jim Hedrick on high performance and recyclable materials as a postdoctoral researcher until 2013.
-She was a Research Staff Member until 2017 and from 2017-2018, she served as the Technical Advisor to Dr. Sophie Vandebroek, COO of IBM Research, at IBM Research headquarters located in Yorktown Heights, NY.
+Garcia received her BS from Seattle University, and PhD in Chemistry at Boston College under the guidance of Prof. Amir H. Hoveyda, where she focused on catalyst design and development.
+When she first joined IBM Research in 2012 as a postdoctoral researcher, she worked with Dr. Jim Hedrick on high performance and recyclable materials.
+She became a Research Staff Member in 2013 and from 2017-2018, served as the Technical Advisor to Dr. Sophie Vandebroek, COO of IBM Research, at IBM Research headquarters located in Yorktown Heights, NY.